gerep/git-open/README.md

 ## Usage

-You can do this to open Github on the current branch
+You can do this to open Github/Bitbucket on the current branch

     $ opengit